 The rate of HIV/AIDS infection in Mozambique is high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.

 Water-borne, food-borne and other infectious diseases (including cholera, hepatitis, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 It is recommended that all drinking water be boiled or that you drink bottled water, avoid ice cubes and raw or undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.